flyingmachine/brave-clojure-web/content/core-async.md

 then your REPL will block indefinitely.
 You've created a new channel and put something on it, but it's impossible for anything else to take from it.
-So, processes don't just wait to receive events, they also wait for the events they produce to be handled.
+So, processes don't just wait to receive messages, they also wait for the messages they put on a channel to be taken.

-(By the way, if you don't think that ketchup is an event, then stop reading this immediately and go to Veggie Galaxy in Cambridge, Massachusetts, because holy cow their ketchup is *delicious*.
+(By the way, if you don't think that ketchup is event-worthy, then stop reading this immediately and go to Veggie Galaxy in Cambridge, Massachusetts, because holy cow their ketchup is *delicious*.
 I think it's seasoned with hippie love.
 Wait...
 I'm not sure that sounds as good as I thought it would.)